TwilightZebby/TwiLite/README.md

 All Role Menu management can be found under the `/rolemenu` Command - including guides on how to edit or delete an existing Role Menu.

-## Discord Outage Notifier Module
-> [!NOTE]
-> The Discord Outage Notifier Module is only available in the Server App context.

-Want to be kept in the loop when Discord has another outage?
-Use TwiLite's Outage Notifier!

-Simply use the `/discord-outage-feed` to toggle if your Server receives these outage notifications (in the Channel you use this Command in) or not.

 ## Miscellaneous Features
 TwiLite may sometimes be updated to add some general-purpose, utility, or other miscellaneous features.
 Currently added ones are as follows: